 - Explain that the word draw can mean to pick a card.

-- Tell the children they will draw a word card with a claw.
+- Tell the children they will draw a word card (found below) with a claw.

 - Talk about animals that have claws on paws (e.g., bear, dog, cat).

-- Show a picture of a lobster, crab, or crow, and point out the claws.
+- Show a picture of a lobster or crow and point out the claws.

 - Show how clothespins or tongs are similar to claws.